attitude/elementQueriesJS/README.md

    1. write `@media (min-width: 60em) { #element {...} }`
    1. repeat for each element, each device size...

-With this plugin it's same as `.media-experience-since-tablet #element { ... }`.
+With this plugin it's same as `.eq-width-since-tablet #element { ... }`.
-`since-tablet` is more semantic and you can change WHAT is tablet just by changing plugin's module (which is 80 by the way).
+`width-since-tablet` is more semantic and you can change WHAT is tablet just by changing plugin's module (which is 80 by the way).

 Having width-9 means there is space for 9 columns available for extra control.